 Explore the stunning scenery, scenic drives and vibrant villages of the Perth Hills.

-Things to do in the Perth Hills
+Highlights of the Perth Hills

 - Enjoy a picnic or BBQ, canoe or swim at Lake Leschenaultia - a top swimming hole.